wasp-lang/open-vibe/public/modules/setup.md

 curl -fsSL https://openvibe.sh/setup.sh | bash
 ```

-This script auto-detects the OS and installs:
-- Node.js >= 22.12
-- npm
-- Wasp CLI

 If the script fails, read the error output and help the learner troubleshoot.
 Common issues:
 - **macOS without Homebrew**: The script will try to install Homebrew first.
 If that fails, tell the learner to install Homebrew manually: https://brew.sh
 - **Linux without nvm**: The script installs nvm automatically.
 If it fails, check internet connectivity.